-monitor the Supplier’s work health and safety and environmental compliance in connection with the provision of the Supplies.
+monitor the Supplier’s work health and safety and environmental compliance in connection with the provision of the Supplies; and

+monitor and assess compliance with the Commonwealth Supplier Code of Conduct and its obligations under clause 29.

 In addition, if the value of the Contract (by itself or cumulatively with previous changes to the Contract) is equal to or greater than A$100,000, the Supplier must permit the Commonwealth and its nominees timely and sufficient access to the Supplier’s premises, records or accounts relevant to the Contract to conduct audits under the Auditor-General Act 1997.
 The Commonwealth and its nominees may copy any records or accounts relevant to the Contract and retain or use these records and accounts for the purposes of this clause.

 Security and Safety: If the Commonwealth provides the Supplier with access to any Commonwealth place, area or facility, the Supplier must comply with any security and safety requirements notified to the Supplier by the Commonwealth or of which the Supplier is aware and ensure that its officers, employees, agents and subcontractors are aware of and comply with such security and safety requirements.